rkt/rkt/Documentation/networking.md

 ## Overriding network settings
 The network backend CNI allows the passing of [arguments as plugin parameters](https://github.com/appc/cni/blob/master/SPEC.md#parameters), specifically `CNI_ARGS`, at runtime.
-These arguments can be used to reconfigure a network without changing the configuration file. rkt supports the `CNI_ARGS` variable through the command line argument `--private-net`.
+These arguments can be used to reconfigure a network without changing the configuration file. rkt supports the `CNI_ARGS` variable through the command line argument `--net`.

 ### Syntax
-The syntax for passing arguments to a network looks like `--private-net="$networkname1:$arg1=$val1;$arg2=val2"`.
+The syntax for passing arguments to a network looks like `--net="$networkname1:$arg1=$val1;$arg2=val2"`.
 The usage of `"` is mandatory due to the `;` being used as separator within the arguments for a single network.
 To allow the passing of arguments to different networks simply append the arguments to the network name with a colon (`:`), and separate the arguments by semicolon (`;`).
-All arguments can either be given in a single instance of the `--private-net`, or can be spread across multiple uses of `--private-net`.
+All arguments can either be given in a single instance of the `--net`, or can be spread across multiple uses of `--net`.
-*Reminder:* the separator for the networks (and their arguments) within one `--private-net` instance is the comma `,`.
+*Reminder:* the separator for the networks (and their arguments) within one `--net` instance is the comma `,`.
-A network name must not be passed more than once, not within the same nor throughout multiple instances of `--private-net`.
+A network name must not be passed more than once, not within the same nor throughout multiple instances of `--net`.

 ### Passing arguments to selected networks while loading all networks
 If all networks should be loaded but it's not necessary to pass arguments to all, add `all` to the list of networks.